How to add a feedback form to a static website without a backend.

 - handle delivery errors;

-- provide the user with a clear result: success or failure.
+- provide the user with a clear result: successful or not.

 If there is no backend, all of this has to be solved in another way.